Kate Bosch Professional Organizing

 As I was writing about freezer organization last week, I started thinking of some of the many ways you can use your freezer as a shortcut to help with meal preparation.
 Here are a few ideas.

-1. A hot breakfast from your freezer: If your morning is rushed but you like a hot breakfast, create a grab-and-go breakfast area in your freezer.
+1. A hot breakfast from your freezer.
+If your morning is rushed but you like a hot breakfast, create a grab-and-go breakfast area in your freezer.
 You can freeze oatmeal (with fruit, canned pumpkin, spices, whatever you like already added), breakfast sandwiches or burritos, and mini frittatas or quiches made in muffin tins.
 Reheat in the microwave for an instant hot breakfast.

 0 Comments